holdedhub/careers/openings/qa-analyst.md

 As a QA Analyst, you will be part of our software development team joining one of our squads to work in a vertical of the business.
+You will work in an agile environment, contributing in the whole development process from defining a new feature till deploying it in production.

 (Full remote
 allowed, [see notes on full remote roles for more details](https://github.com/holdedhub/careers#notes-on-full-remote-roles))